LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsection{Base LLM}

 Generally, LLMs excel in generative tasks, primarily through a tokenizer, which converts incoming text into tokens that can then be used to formulate the response.
-In the context of network protocols, effective tokenization would require a deep understanding of each protocol, considering the structured layers of packets, each with its unique fields and parameters.
+Effective tokenization for network protocols would require a deep understanding of each protocol, considering the structured layers of packets, each with its unique fields and parameters.
 Thus, creating a universal tokenizer capable of handling multiple protocols poses significant challenges.
-We essentially need a machine learning model that would not need tokenization to understand the network packet and produce responses.
+A machine learning model capable of understanding network packets and generating responses without requiring tokenization is needed.

-The ByT5 model, developed by Google, introduces a novel approach to natural language processing by operating at the byte level, diverging from traditional token-based architectures~\cite{xue2022byt5}.
+The ByT5 model~\cite{xue2022byt5}, developed by Google, introduces a novel approach to natural language processing by operating at the byte level, diverging from traditional token-based architectures.
 By processing text as a sequence of UTF-8 encoded bytes, ByT5 can handle a diverse range of languages and special characters without relying on a predefined vocabulary.
 This byte-level processing enables the model to manage inputs and outputs simply as byte sequences.
 Given this capability, if we consider only a specific ICS network protocol layer within the entire TCP packet stack, we can input just this segment to the ByT5 model and receive a response without needing to tokenize the packet.
+The \textit{finetuning process only needs two inputs, the source and target texts}.
+In the context of \shortacronym, this will correspond to the hexadecimal format of the request and response packets respectively.
 This method highlights the clear advantages of choosing the ByT5 model as the base LLM for \shortacronym, as it eliminates the need for tokenization.

-In \shortacronym, a hexadecimal representation of the request packet is fed into the ByT5 model, which returns the response in the same format.
+The basic components used in the offline process are described in the following subsections, while a graphical representation of them is depicted in Figure~\ref{fig:flow-diagram}.